dagster-io/dagster/docs/docs-beta/docs/dagster-plus/insights/asset-metadata.md

 By creating custom metrics from asset metadata, you can use Insights to perform historical aggregation on any data your assets can emit.

-## What you'll learn

-- How to add asset metadata as a custom metric to Dagster+ Insights

 <details>
   <summary>Prerequisites</summary>